-3.3.2.
-KPA-2 BASIC SERVICES DELIVERY.

-3.3.2.1.
-WATER AND SANITATION ANALYSIS
+2.3.
+KPA-2 BASIC SERVICES DELIVERY 2.3.1 WATER AND SANITATION ANALYSIS

-a) Norms and standards on water and sanitation provision.
+2.3.1.1 Norms and standards on water and sanitation provision

 Water and sanitation provisions are guided by the Water Services Act (Act no. 108 of 1997) and National Water Act (Act no. 36 of 1998).
 The acts provide for the rights to access to basic water supply and sanitation services, the setting of national standards and norms (relating to amount, quality, distance from point of use, etc.), protection of water resources, the accountability of the Water Services Providers, the monitoring of water supply and sanitation services, etc.